OpenAssetIO/OpenAssetIO/README.md

 An open-source interoperability standard for tools and content management systems used in media production.

+OpenAssetIO defines a common set of interactions between a host of the API (eg: a Digital Content Creation tool or pipeline script) and an Asset Management System.

-It aims to reduce integration and maintenance overhead in modern production pipelines.
+It aims to reduce the integration effort and maintenance overhead of modern CGI pipelines, and pioneer new, standardized asset-centric workflows in post-production tooling.

-`OpenAssetIO` enabled tools and asset management systems can freely communicate with each other, without needing to know any specifics of their respective implementations.
+OpenAssetIO enabled tools and asset management systems can freely communicate with each other, without needing to know any specifics of their respective implementations.

+The API has no inherent functionality.
+It exists as a bridge - at the boundary between a process that consumes or produces data (the host), and the systems that provide data coordination and version management functionality.

 ## Scope

 The API covers the following areas:
  - Resolution of asset references (URIs) into locatable data (URLs).
- - Publishing and retrieval of data for file-based and non-file-based 'assets'.
+ - Publishing and retrieval of data for file-based and non-file-based assets.
  - Discovery and registration of related assets.
  - Replacement/augmentation of in-application UI elements such as browsers and other panels/controls.

+The API, by design, does not:
+ - Define any standardized data structures for the storage or description of assets or asset hierarchies.
+ - Dictate any aspect of how an asset management system operates, organizes, locates or manages asset data and versions.

 The API builds upon the production-tested [Katana Asset API](https://learn.foundry.com/test/katana/4.0/Content/tg/asset_management_system_plugin_api/asset_management_system.html), addressing several common integration challenges and adding support